Filing For Chapter 13 Bankruptcy?

 - Proposed repayment plan that fulfills legal requirements

 In contrast to Chapter 7, business entities may not file for Chapter 13 bankruptcy.
 However, if you own a business as a sole proprietor or partner, you may comprise all business debts for which you have personal liability, and you can thus file under your name for Chapter 13 bankruptcy.
 By getting assistance from an experienced New York bankruptcy attorney, you can determine the applicability of Chapter 13 to your current financial state.
+We can discuss the differences between Chapter 7 vs Chapter 13 bankruptcy options.

 Acquire help from a knowledgeable New York bankruptcy lawyer